 - In the United States, 30 states (plus Washington, D.C.) have Renewable Portfolio Standards (RPS).

-- Renewables accounted for about 26% of China’s total installed electric capacity in 2010, 18% of generation, and more than 9% of final energy supply.
+Renewables accounted for about 26% of China’s total installed electric capacity in 2010.
+That’s 18% of generation, and more than 9% of final energy supply.

-- The EU exceeded its 2010 targets for wind, solar PV, concentrating solar thermal power, and heating/heat pumps.
+The EU exceeded its 2010 targets for wind, solar PV, concentrating solar thermal power.
+Also solar heating/heat pumps.
 Countries including Finland, Germany, Spain, and Taiwan raised their targets, and South Africa, Guatemala, and India, among others, introduced new ones.

 - Developing countries, which now represent more than half of all countries with policy targets and half of all countries with renewable support policies, are playing an increasingly important role in advancing renewable energy.